 The 23andMe Your DNA Family report is available in both the Ancestry Service and the Health + Ancestry Service.
 This report tells you about the diverse group of 23andMe customers who have DNA in common with you and how many of these DNA Relatives you have around the world.
-After viewing this report, you can connect with your genetic relatives in the DNA Relatives tool.
+After viewing this report, you can connect with your genetic relatives in the DNA Relatives feature.

 - What is the difference between the Ancestry Service and the Health + Ancestry Service?

 - How can I add health reports to the Ancestry Service?

 - Will I receive a printed copy of my results?

 - What reference populations are included in 23andMe?

 - Can 23andMe distinguish half vs. full sibling relationships?

 Customers who purchase the Ancestry Service will have the option to add all of the existing Carrier Status, Genetic Health Risk, Wellness and Traits reports later for an additional fee.